The Extremal Spheres Theorem: The Bose theorem for polygons

 Here we provide an elementary proof for the two-dimensional case of the extremal spheres theorem.
-The proof of all statements from this section is the same for empty and full spheres, so without loss of generality, we consider only empty spheres.
+The proof of all statements from this section is the same for empty and full circles, so without loss of generality, we consider only empty circles.

 To be consistent with \cite{Pak} we call a circle through three vertices of a polygon {\it neighboring} if these three vertices are consecutive, {\it disjoint} if there are no adjacent vertices among these three and {\it intermediate} in all other cases.